-Rowing machines are pound for pound one of the best workout equipment athletes and CrossFit trainers should invest their time in.
+Rowing machines are pound for pound one of the best workout equipment purchases athletes and CrossFit athletes can make for their home gym.

 You get a full-body workout and engage all major muscle groups.
 Rowing machines give you two major benefits, namely strength training and cardio while being easy on the joints.
 Endurance athletes, take note- rowing regularly can increase your stamina and work capacity as well!

 Best of all, a rowing machine is no bigger than a bench in terms of footprint.
 You can place them anywhere, and most models can be stowed away after use.